devsuoa/contribute-to-open-source-workshop-2025/frontend/public/README.md

 ## Making a Contribution

 These git actions can be performed anywhere in the project directory (unless there is a git submodule, which we don't in this example).

+Note that you should still be in your **forked repository** right now.

 ### 1. Create a Branch